 The Role of Evidence in Criminal Trials

-This article explores the importance of evidence in criminal cases, the different types of evidence used, the burden of proof, and how evidence is challenged and assessed in court.
+This article explains the importance of evidence in criminal cases.
+It also outlines the different types of evidence used in court, the burden of proof, and the ways lawyers challenge and assess evidence during a trial.

 The Burden of Proof in Criminal Cases

-In Australia, the prosecution carries the burden of proof in criminal cases.
-This means that it is their responsibility to prove the accused is guilty beyond a reasonable doubt.
-The standard of proof is much higher in criminal cases than in civil cases, where the decision is based on the balance of probabilities.
+In Australia, the prosecution must prove the accused committed the offence beyond a reasonable doubt.
+This standard is much higher than the standard used in civil cases, which rely on the balance of probabilities.

 The high standard of proof protects individuals from wrongful convictions.
-The principle of presumption of innocence ensures that an accused person remains innocent until proven guilty.
-If the prosecution cannot meet this standard, the defendant must be acquitted.
+In addition, the presumption of innocence means courts must treat an accused person as innocent unless the prosecution proves guilt.
+If the prosecution cannot satisfy this burden, the court must acquit the defendant.

 Types of Evidence in Criminal Trials

-Evidence comes in many forms and plays different roles in proving or disproving elements of a crime.
-The main types of evidence include:
+Evidence comes in many forms, and each type plays a different role in criminal proceedings.
+Common types of evidence include:

 1. Direct Evidence

-Direct evidence provides a first-hand account of the crime and does not require inference.
+Direct evidence gives a first-hand account of an alleged offence and does not require the court to draw conclusions.
 Examples include:

-• Video footage – CCTV recordings can directly show the crime taking place.
+• Video footage: CCTV recordings may show the alleged offence taking place.

 2. Circumstantial Evidence

-Circumstantial evidence does not directly prove a fact but allows for reasonable inferences to be made.
+Circumstantial evidence does not directly prove a fact.
+Instead, it allows the court to make reasonable inferences based on surrounding circumstances.
 Examples include:

-• Forensic evidence – DNA found at a crime scene can indicate the presence of an individual, even if no one saw them there.
+• Forensic evidence: DNA found at a crime scene may place a person at the location, even if nobody saw them there.

 Learn more about forensic evidence from the Australian Federal Police.